Compassion & Choices Colorado works with like-minded organizations to expand end-of-life care and choice.

 The Colorado chapter has produced a film entitled Letting Go with Dignity, which presents a real-life situation when a medical crisis leaves the patient, her children, and the emergency room doctor unsure of what to do because the family had never discussed their mother’s end-of-life medical treatment wishes.
 The film is followed by five brief discussion segments that invite viewers to think about their own end of life concerns and how to overcome the barriers in communicating those wishes.
 Eventually the film, along with a moderator guide, will be produced and made available to those interested in conducting a workshop on end-of-life planning in their communities.
 The film and discussion segments can be viewed free of charge here.

-Contact our community groups representative, Roland Halpern, at 800.247.7421 to learn more about what Compassion & Choices is doing in Colorado and how you can help.
+Contact Roland Halpern, Colorado Regional Campaign and Outreach Manager, via e-mail (email@example.com) or call 303-217-2162 to learn more about what Compassion & Choices is doing in Colorado.